MaxR112/TheDreamTeamMarket/README.md

     - You can add, remove, update quantities, and check out.
     - It also calculates the total cost automatically.

-- Driver:
+- Driver
     - Loads the product catalog from the file and kicks off the app.
     - It shows the main screen where you choose to log in as a buyer or seller

 ### SOLID Principles
    - Single Responsibility Principle
-     - Each class has a clear and singular purpose.
-ProductCatalog manages products, ProductCart manages the cart, fileReader handles file loading.
+     - Each class has a clear and singular purpose. productCatalog manages products, productCart manages the cart, fileReader handles file reading.

    - Open/Closed Principle
       - Product classes are designed to be extended like, Electronics, Clothing, Furniture without modifying the base Product class.